York Castle: 13th century

-King John used York Castle extensively during his reign, using the keep as his personal quarters for his own security.
+King John used York Castle extensively during his reign, using the keep as his personal quarters, for security.
 The castle was kept in good repair during that time.
-During this period, the first records of the use of the castle as a jail appeared, with references to prisoners taken during John's Irish campaigns being held at York Castle.
-By the 13th century there was a well-established system of castle-guards in place, under which various lands around York were granted in return for the provision of knights and crossbowmen to assist in protecting the castle.
+During this period, the first records of the use of the castle as a jail appear, with references to prisoners of John's Irish campaigns being held there.
+By the 13th century there was a well-established system of castle-guards in place, under which lands around York were granted in return for knights and crossbowmen to assist in protecting the castle.

 Henry III also made extensive use of the castle, but during his visit at Christmas 1228 a gale destroyed the wooden keep on the motte.
-The keep was apparently not repaired, and a building for the king's use was built in the bailey instead.
+The keep was apparently not repaired, and a building for the king's use was built in the bailey.
 In 1244, when the Scots threatened to invade England, King Henry III visited the castle and ordered it to be rebuilt in white limestone, at a cost of about £2,600.
 (Note: Comparison of medieval financial figures with modern equivalents is notoriously challenging.
 For comparison, £2,600 is around thirteen times the £200 a year average income of a baron during this period.)
-The work was carried out between 1245 and 1270, and included the construction of a towered curtain wall, a gatehouse of considerable size with two large towers, two smaller gatehouses, a small watergate, a small gateway into the city, a chapel, and a new stone keep, first known as the King's, later Clifford's, Tower.
+The work was carried out between 1245 and 1270, and included the construction of a towered curtain wall, a gatehouse of considerable size with two large towers, two smaller gatehouses, a small watergate, a small gateway into the city, a chapel, and a new stone keep.

+Clifford's Tower

+The new stone keep, built between 1245 and 1272 for Henry III, was first known as the King's Tower, and later Clifford's Tower.
 (Note: For the purposes of this article, the keep is referred to as Clifford's Tower throughout.)
+There are two explanations offered for the origin of the later name.
+It has been cited as evidence that the Clifford family claimed that the post of constable to be hereditary.
+Others suggest that it refers to Roger Clifford, 2nd Baron Clifford, who was involved in a rebellion against Edward II.
+He was executed after the Battle of Boroughbridge in 1322 and his body hung on a gibbet at the castle.
+The first recorded use of the name "Clifford's Tower" was in 1596 in correspondence about a scandal involving a gaoler who was selling stone from part of the building he had demolished.